-If at all possible, you should temporarily remove pregnant women and children from the home while working to identify and remediate the risk.
+If at all possible, pregnant women and children should leave the home while working to identify and remediate the risk.
 No amount of lead exposure is considered safe.
 As we discussed earlier, lead has been shown to negatively affect brain development in utero and in young children.

 Here are the steps you can take immediately:

 - Inspect the paint in your home to be sure it is intact.
 If you find peeling paint, or paint chips, clean them up immediately and cover the disturbed surface with thick plastic.